Sigmmma/c20/src/content/h1/arguments/readme.md

 Halo's startup can be customized through the combination of arguments and console scripting.
 Using these options allows you to quickly configure Halo for various testing or server hosting scenarios.

 # init.txt
-If this file is placed in Halo's installation directory, the game will execute all lines as console commands at startup.
+If this file is placed in the root of the mod tools or Custom Edition's installation directory, the game will execute all lines as [console commands](~developer-console) at startup and they will be present in the console history.
 The game can be told to use another file with the `-exec` argument.
 Example contents are:

 ```inittxt
 ;set the "ting" hit noise to full volume